• Skip to main content

 Should you buy AMD or Intel?

 AMD is superior these days, the company has earned people’s trust in coming up with new stuff that will be better than Intel’s equivalent and work on their old motherboards.
-With AMD you get a more performant CPU on a more modern architecture, and you pay less.
+With AMD you get a more performant CPU on a more modern architecture, and pay less.

 For example, my i9-9900 has higher turbo clock speeds, but an AMD Ryzen 3700X can turbo boost multiple cores, and that’s a big advantage in productivity apps.
 The Ryzen also supports PCIe Gen4, which means it can leverage the much higher bandwidth of next gen GPUs (not that I need it).
-The Ryzen also has twice the cache of the 9900, it supports faster memories, and it runs a lot cooler and more efficient.
+The Ryzen also has twice the cache of the 9900, it supports faster memory, and it runs a lot cooler and more efficient.
 And it’s cheaper.

 There were also security issues with Intel – go read about the Kernel Virus affecting their processors – Meltdown & Spectre (also on Wikipedia).
 Nobody wants their sensitive data stolen from their CPU kernel.